floatdrop/presents/syrcose/speech.md

 There is famous experiment, called "Stanford prison experiment", which was about finding out, what drive yours decisions - your personality or situation, that you were put in.

-Of course there are more experiments, which is more human friendly, than putting half participiants in the gail and other half as a guards.
+Of course there are experiments, which is more human friendly, than putting half participiants in the gail and other half as a guards.

 Our goal is to reimplement Turing Test experiment with some modifications.
-One of them is that participants do not know about current experiments, that is running on a platform.
-This will prevent them from intentionally spoil the results.
+One of them is that participants do not know about current experiments, that is running on.
+This will prevent them from intentionally spoiling the results.

 As you know, common Turing Test uses open text communication.
-We suggest, that this gives huge advance to human, which can use quizzez or paradoxes.
+We suggest, that this gives huge advance to human, which can use quizzez or sophisticated paradoxes.
 So first modification of Turing Test is restrict language set to subset of commands.

 Second modification is every one is a judge.
 Participiants must decide by them selfs with whom they should cooperate.
 And last one - you loose points if you cooperate with robots.